 Line register 6 is loaded by the CCP with information obtained from LCT byte 2 (or LCT byte 34).
-(Note that the parity and cyclic redundancy check information in LCT byte 2/34 is not meaningful to the Synchronous Line Communications-Pac.)
+(Note that the parity and cyclic redundancy check information in LCT byte 2/34 is not meaningful to the synchronous line adapter.)
 The significance of each bit position is described under "LCT Byte 2/34-Character Configuration" in Section 5.